-The use of Losartan is not recommended during the first trimester of pregnancy.
-The use of Losartan is contraindicated during the 2nd and 3rd trimester of pregnancy.
+The use of Losartan is not recommended during the first trimester of pregnancy (see section 4.4).
+The use of Losartan is contraindicated during the 2nd and 3rd trimester of pregnancy (see sections 4.3 and 4.4).

 Epidemiological evidence regarding the risk of teratogenicity following exposure to ACE inhibitors during the first trimester of pregnancy has not been conclusive; however a small increase in risk cannot be excluded.
 Whilst there are no controlled epidemiological data on the risk with Angiotensin II Receptor Inhibitor (AIIRAs), similar risks may exist for this class of drugs.
-Unless continued AIIRA therapy is considered essential, patients planning pregnancy should be changed to alternative anti-hypertensive treatments which have an established safety profile for use in pregnancy.
+Unless continued AIIRAtreatment is considered essential, patients planning pregnancy should be changed to alternative anti-hypertensive treatments which have an established safety profile for use in pregnancy.
 When pregnancy is diagnosed, treatment with Losartan should be stopped immediately, and, if appropriate, alternative therapy should be started.

 Exposure to AIIRA therapy during the second and third trimesters is known to induce human fetotoxicity (decreased renal function, oligohydramnios, skull ossification retardation) and neonatal toxicity (renal failure, hypotension, hyperkalaemia).
+(See section 5.3).
 Should exposure to Losartan have occurred from the second trimester of pregnancy, ultrasound check of renal function and skull is recommended.

-Infants whose mothers have taken losartan should be closely observed for hypotension.
+Infants whose mothers have taken losartan should be closely observed for hypotension (see section 4.3 and 4.4).